 Article continues below this ad

-The brand also provided shoes for Quincy Hall in last year’s world championships in Budapest.
+The brand also provided shoes for Quincy Hall in the 2023 world championships in Budapest.
 Donning Adizero Prime SP2, Quincy had pulled off 44:37 in the 400m race (his personal best back then) while also picking up the bronze.
 The pairs feature Lightstrike Pro underfoot to give super-light cushioning and energy return for next-level speed.
 The full-length spike plate with six pins delivers an optimal bite to get the athlete to the finish line fast.

 “USA’s Quincy Hall brings his best to Budapest, turning up the heat in the 400m final to earn himself a bronze medal,” Adidas Running had posted on X, congratulating Quincy in 2023.
 He also took to his social media to laud the brand.
 In an X post, Quincy revealed how many medalists on the men’s side in the 2023 world championships donned Adidas shoes.
-“Thanks you adidas for creating a shoe that makes running more faster,” Quincy had written.
+“Thanks you adidas for creating a shoe that makes running faster,” Quincy had written.

 Interestingly, the tie-up with Adidas lands him on the same plate with one of the USA’s most prominent faces.
 And these two did not have the best of interactions in the recent past!
+(Remember when Noah Lyles outlined his “dream 4×4 lineup” for the Paris Olympics, and left out Quincy Hall?
+Yeah, that didn’t go down too quietly with the reigning U.S. Olympic trials champion in the 400m.
+Psst… neither did a lot of fans.)

 What’s your perspective on: